-John Rogers Groups in Mediums Other than Plaster
+John Rogers Groups

 Here, we show left to right, Union Refugees in spelter (definitely a legitimate Rogers), Wounded to the Rear in bronze (thought to be a legitimate Rogers), and a known to be late Twentieth Century "knock off" of Fighting Bob in bronze.